 Coronavirus in Babies: Symptoms

-Symptoms of the coronavirus are mainly the same in both children and adults.
-There are a few small differences.
+While symptoms of the coronavirus are mainly the same in both children and adults, there are a few small differences.

 Common coronavirus symptoms include: